GUMC Teaching Academy for the Health Sciences

 The GUMC Teaching Academy for the Health Sciences is pleased to announce two new membership options beginning this summer!

-First, the Task Force on Educational Scholarship has completed their work in the creation of a template for those with applying to the GUMC Teaching Academy with expertise in Educational Scholarship.
-Guidelines and the domain-specific templates are available on the Teaching Academy's APPLICATIONS PROCESS page.
+First, the Task Force on Educational Scholarship has completed its work in the creation of a template for those with applying to the GUMC Teaching Academy with expertise in Educational Scholarship.
+Guidelines and the domain-specific templates are available on the Teaching Academy’s Applications Process page.
 A one-on-one meeting with a teaching academy representative to discuss the plan is required prior to submission.

 So what is a Community of Practice?
 It is a group of people who share a passion for something, and who want to learn how to do it better.
 Through regular interactions, community members engage in collective learning.
 Among their activities, they glean experience from the expertise of colleagues; discuss challenges and together seek answers to address them; and design innovative ways to use – or reuse – ideas and resources.
 No time to read right now?
-No problem - click to download a SNEAK PEAK!
+No problem.
+Click to download a sneak peek!

 A Community of Practice

 The greatest strength of a Community of Practice learning model is its peer-to-peer faculty development approach.
 Faculty can enter at any level of expertise and participate, as time and interest allow.
 Our model is one of inclusiveness.
 The Academy is there to support our community of practice by promoting & enabling professional growth; providing services to membership; communicating opportunities and engaging participation in those opportunities; and assessing and planning for the future.

 Applications for Associate, Protege, and Principal (Full) Members are accepted year-round.
 In-person and virtual workshops and individual consultations are available in an ongoing basis.